IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/@Dater/toString.md

 ## Description

-The formatting string consists of date formatting tokens and literal text.
+The formatting string may consist of date formatting tokens and literal text.
+If you need to use plain literal text whose part or parts coincide with the formatting tokens, use the options `Open` and/or `Close` to delineate those tokens and differentiate them from plain literal text; see Example of Open/Close options.

-This is the list of the date formatting tokens available; they are case
+This is the list of the date formatting tokens available; all date formatting tokens are case sensitive:
-sensitive:

 | Token             | Result                                                   |
 |-------------------|----------------------------------------------------------|